arttugit/saltgit/Raportti.md

 With "git blame" command it is possible to check what revision and author last modified each line of a file.
 I checked this file with git blame: git blame --show-stats Raportti.md.
 It shows details of the author and modifying date and time for each line of code.
 Since I made first changed to that file using my github account, it shows two different names as authors.
 I gave different name when using command git config.

+Then I made some stupid modifications to this report.
+I typed couple of lines "asdadasdasd".
+I didn't make the commit yet, and I used git blame command to check how does it look.
+Modifications were listed there, but after I typed "git reset --hard" the stupid modifications on the report were gone.